Tuition rates vary by program.

 All assistantship awards are determined by the individual graduate schools, not by the Financial Aid Office.
 You should contact the graduate program staff in the school to which you are applying to discuss qualifications and any additional questions related to these opportunities.

 Similar to assistantships, scholarships are awarded by the individual graduate schools and programs, not by the Financial Aid Office.
-Please contact your intended program of study to explore what possibilities exist based on your specific situation.
+Please get in touch with your intended program of study to explore what possibilities exist based on your specific situation.

-An Unsubsidized Stafford Loan is a non-need based loan.
+An Unsubsidized Stafford Loan is a non-need-based loan.
 Any eligible student can borrow from this loan program.
 You are charged interest when the loan is disbursed and until it is repaid in full.
-The maximum academic year loan limits for federal Stafford loans for graduate students is $20,500.
+The maximum academic year loan limit for federal Stafford loans for graduate students is $20,500.

-- Graduate PLUS Loans are federal, low interest loans that are guaranteed by the government.
+Graduate PLUS Loans are federal, low-interest loans that the government guarantees.
 Grad PLUS loans can be used to pay for the total cost of education less any aid you have been awarded.

 Students may apply for any part-time position that is posted on the regular employment website for Duquesne University on the Human Resources website.
 Students should follow the links for Support Staff or Professional and Managerial Staff and follow the instructions to apply for the position.
 Additional employment postings can be found on the graduate website.

 Sites that promote free scholarship lists/services vary in terms of quality.
 Remember that you should never pay money or supply credit card information in order to obtain scholarship advice.
 Barring that, it can't hurt to try some free scholarship searches and evaluate different offerings.

 Duquesne University is offering a 25% tuition award toward select graduate degrees.
 This award is limited to specific programs; please refer to the special financial opportunities page to learn more about eligibility and view a complete list of the included academic programs.